 Checked In - When a page is not checked out to anyone it will say "Checked in and viewable by authorized users."
 After you are done editing a page, in order to save your changes, you must Save & Close the page; however, you also have to check the page back in by clicking Check In.
 If you do not Check In the page, no one else can edit it or see what changes you have made.
 Learn more about the editing process and about saving and checking in pages.

-- Publishing a page means that it will be live to the world, and any changes you have made are also live.
-Publishing requires you to start a Workflow by going to the Publish tab, clicking "Submit" and then approving the submission.
+Published - Publishing a page means that it will be live to the world, and any changes you have made are also live.
+Publishing requires you to start a Workflow by going to the Publish tab, clicking "Submit" and then having an Approver approve the submission and publish it.
 Learn more about submitting and publishing pages.

 Site Actions - The menu at the top left corner that appears when you are logged in that allows you to show and hide the ribbon, edit a page, add a new page, and go to the View All Site Content and Manage Content and Structure views.